Topics & Articles

 14 Important Statistics About Asian Americans

-To accompany the article on Celebrating May as Asian Pacific American Heritage Month, the Census Bureau has compiled a brief statistical summary of the Asian American population using various Census data sources.
-This is an edited list of 14 Important Statistics about the Asian American Population, updated for 2008.
+To accompany the article on Celebrating May as Asian Pacific American Heritage Month, the Pew Research Center and the U.S. Census Bureau have compiled fact sheets and statistical profiles of the Asian American population.

-The estimated number of U.S. residents in July 2006 who said they were Asian or Asian in combination with one or more other races.
-This group comprised 5 percent of the total population.
+The estimated number of U.S. residents in 2021 who said they were Asian or Asian in combination with one or more other races.
+This represents almost a doubling of the population from 2000.
+Asian Americans now comprised almost 7 percent of the total U.S. population.

 Asian girl in traditional dress © Peter Adams/Getty Images